Target ROAS Campaigns for IAP to Reach Your Goals

 What is IAP?

-IAP, or in-app purchases, are typically optional add-ons that add value to the user.
-In a game, they are often used to give players quality of life improvements (additional features, more inventory space, more powerful items, extra lives, etc.), or unlock new levels, cosmetic options, in-game currency, and more.
+IAP, or in-app purchases, are typically optional app add-ons that bring new content to users.
+In a game, they are often used to give players quality of life improvements, extra inventory space, items, and more.

 Before you begin: Know your app and audience